 Alan Talbot, CIO @ Air Malta in an interview with Gigabit Magazine

 Having a trustful partner is one of the key goals unless you decide to hire the best of the people in the business to help you out with Digital Transformation.
 It is people and their talent that is required the most.
-Either you hire a trustful company like Air Malta and its CIO Alan Talbot did or create and manage a talent pool to help your business get through a successful Digital Transformation.
+You either need to hire a trustful company like Air Malta and its CIO Alan Talbot did or create and manage a talent pool to help your business get through a successful Digital Transformation.
 The latter, however, as we all know, turns out to be quite expensive.
 On the contrary, outsourcing to a company almost guarantees results, provided that you choose the right company.

 Air Malta saw a complete overhaul of the company’s operational model, IT infrastructure, and also outsourced to attain agility and has embarked on an API led economy.
 Talbot partnered with a leading application network company and implemented an API integration platform, MuleSoft.

 In an interview with Gigabit Magazine, Talbot explains, “MuleSoft had one of the most holistic and enabling platforms whereby even the most non-technical personnel could create connectivity and develop the integration.
 We have partnered with Ricston, a local implementation partner for the successful design and deployment of our Hybrid Integration Platform, and we are still collaborating to this day in delivering high-quality integration projects by utilizing this technology.
 The fact that we could rely on a local partner to support us in this delicate part of our strategy was essential in gaining stability and building up the momentum.
 This was something that we were seriously looking at as we wanted to start capitalizing on the investment we did and maximize the opportunities that come around on a commercial basis.”